stamen/maptcha-v2/README.md

 the atlas.
 This will come in handy later, for volunteers who are placing the maps to begin in the right general area.

-Getting Links To Editable Maps
+Getting Links to Editable Maps
 ------------------------------

 YOTB provides a list of maps in JSON form at [yotb.stamen.com/maps](http://yotb.stamen.com/maps).
 Historypin should use this feature to generate listings on a page, treating YOTB as an external service.

-Show Visitors A Single Map To Place
+Show Visitors a Single Map to Place
 -----------------------------------

 We have an interface written in Javascript and HTML to allow visitors to